ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/Curious_Creator_Edits/Readme.txt

 I have added Curious Creator's Blender File so it is a bit easier to access.
-Originally, I thought Curious had edits on my Release3_AdaEdit_SundanceEdit_09.blend file.
-But now after looking over the file, I can see that my edits of the UV's on the lower legs are not present.
+Originally, I thought Curious had made edits on my Release3_AdaEdit_SundanceEdit_09.blend file.
+But now after looking over the file, I see that my edits of the UV's on the lower legs are not present.
 The file that she used was OSRuth2_CurrentRelease_AdaEdit_RC3.blend.
 That was later confirmed on a Google + posting.

 Here are Curious' notes on changes she made to OSRuth2_CurrentRelease_AdaEdit_RC3.blend . . .